BrixIT/Platform/README.md

 - [ ] Nodejs
 - [ ] PHP

-Platform works by downloading git (other soon) repositories in the webinterface and creating "instances" of it.
+Platform works by downloading git (and others soon) repositories in the webinterface and creating "instances" of it.
 Platform will automatically create a new seperate environment for the webapplication (virtualenv for python for example) and create a systemd unit to run the webapp.
 It also can automaticaly create a new entry in nginx to reverse proxy the webapplications to port 80 in a subdirectory.